neondatabase/website/content/docs/guides/project-sharing-guide.md

     <Admonition type="note">
     A user **without** a Neon account will not receive an email notification when a project is shared.
 However, if the user creates a Neon account afterward with the specified email address, the shared project will be available when the user logs in to the Neon Console.
     </Admonition>

+## Shared project limits

+The users you share the project with operate within your project limits rather than their Free Tier project limits when using your project.
+For example, a Free Tier user is limited to 10 branches in their own project.
+When using your project, there is no such restriction.
+For an overview of plan limits, see [Neon plans](/docs/introduction/plans#neon-plans).

 ## Shared project billing